If you want to start running, here are some tips on how to start running as a beginner. It takes a lot of effort and dedication to run regularly.

 - In case you feel out of shape, or you’re recouping from injury or bothered with an existing condition, see a General Practitioner before you begin running.

-- To avoid injury and also take pleasure in the experience, it’s necessary to reduce running gradually, raise your speed and keep the pace over several runs.
+- To avoid injury and take pleasure in the experience, it’s necessary to gradually reduce running, raise your speed, and keep the pace over several runs.

 - When you begin, try rotating in between running and also walking during your workout.

 - Gradually, make the running intervals longer up until you don’t feel the need to walk.

 - Starting as a beginner, you can try running at least two times a week.
 Your running will boost as your body adapts to the constant training stimulus.

 - It’s better to run two times a week, weekly, than to run 6 times one week and none the following 3 weeks.